View MapView Map

 Take a short cycle from the city and soak up the sun in The Anglers' beer garden in Carrigrohane.
 In the 200 years it has been in business, the pub has gone from being a safe house during the War of Independence to a destination venue serving magnificent food in an unbeatable setting.

-There’s no end to the delicious meals here, with their varied breakfast, lunch, and dinner menus.
-Discover why people rave about the turkey ballotine with sausage meat and chestnut stuffing or the soy and red cabbage cured salmon.
+There’s no end to the delicious meals here, with their varied breakfast, lunch and dinner menus.
+Discover why people rave about the dry aged beef burger with Cashel reserve cheddar and crispy onions or Ballycotton Pier scallops with black pudding and nduja.
 After your meal, check out the Whiskey Bar and unwind under the marquee by the water’s edge.

 A large outdoor marquee surrounded by flowers at The Anglers, Carrigrohane, Cork